mbr4477/ble-thermal/README.md

 # BLE Thermal Camera
 Using BLE on a Particle Xenon to stream thermal camera data.
 The `docs` folder (named to work with GitHub pages) contains an example web page that connects to the Xenon via BLE and displays the thermal image.
-You can view this page at https://mbr4477.github.io/ble-thermal.
+You can view this page at https://mbr4477.github.io/ble-thermal/ (only tested on Chrome).

 ## Setup
 1. Install AMG88xx library: `particle library add Adafruit_AMG88xx`